opendocsg/slw-judgments-backfill/2012_SGCA_14/report.md

 the Deceased at the time, and which was of “no material bearing”. [note: 27] He stated that the Note was “contradicted by the Sales & Purchase Agreement 2005 which sets out payment for the 40%

 tenancy in common”. [note: 28] We pause to observe, more generally, that it would have been more helpful to this court if the Judge had set out the reasons for his decision in fuller detail.
-The crucial importance of the duty of the trial court to give reasons for its decision was emphasised by this court in _Thong Ah Fat v PP_ [2011] SGCA 65; in particular, it was observed (at [22]) that:
+The crucial importance of the duty of the trial court to give reasons for its decision was emphasised by this court in _Thong Ah Fat v PP_ <span class="citation">[2011] SGCA 65</span>; in particular, it was observed (at [22]) that:

  ... the duty to give reasons ensures that the appellate court has the proper material to understand, and do justice to, the decisions taken at first instance: see Coleman at 4 03.
 The appellate court should not “be left to speculate from collateral observations as to the reasoning upon which a critical decision is made, when the trial judge can and ought directly to reveal it”: see Wright v Australian Broadcasting Commission and Another [1977] 1 NSWLR 697 at 701.